UNISvalbard/Geo-UAV/_sources/landing-page.md

 Geo-UAV is still in development, with additional tutorials and how-tos added continously to keep the work up-to-date with recent developments and evolving best practices.

 ### Contribute or improve the resource
 Notice some unclear sections?
 A typo in the text?
-Want to add a cool tutorial or how-to on processing?
+Want to contribute in one of the course sessions?
 Get in touch and let's make thing happen!

 ```{figure} assets/github_tut.gif
 :name: github_tut